What are Goals, and how do I use them?

 Goals are essentially a visual record-keeping and labeling system; putting funds in a Goal removes them from your Safe-to-Spend, but they're still included in your available balance, and you can still use them to make purchases.

 Since Goals are included in your available balance, it is possible for them to be overspent.
-Once your Safe-to-Spend gets to $0, any further spending will be covered by your (non Emergency Fund) Goals balance.
+Once your Safe-to-Spend gets to $0, any further spending will be covered by your (non Protected) Goals balance.
 When this happens, a banner will pop up to notify you that your Goals are overspent.
 (You'll see the banner after logging in on the web, or on the Goals tab of the mobile app.)
 To settle up, you can spend from a Goal or transfer money out of your Goals.

 Ready to get started with Goals?
 Check out these other Goals articles to learn how!Making a Goal Saving With Goals